 Beds, LU4 9QH

-Contact telephone numbers for individual hotels can be found on the Premier Inn website or in the Premier Inn Guide.
+Telephone: Central Reservations can be contacted on 0871 527 9236*.
+Contact telephone numbers for individual hotels can be found on the Premier Inn website.

-Fax numbers for individual hotels can be found on the Premier Inn website or in the Premier Inn Guide.
+Fax: You can fax Central Reservations on 0871 527 8001* Fax numbers for individual hotels can be found on the Premier Inn website.

-*Calls to this number cost 13p a minute plus any additional charges from your phone operator.
+*Calls cost 13p a minute plus any additional charges from your phone operator.

-For general enquiries, or to provide customer feedback, please visit the ‘Help’ section of our website at:
+Website: For general enquiries, or to provide customer feedback, please visit the ‘Contact us’ section of our website at premierinn.com

-Bookings can be made via our website, Central Reservations or with the hotel direct.
+Bookings: Bookings can be made via our website, by calling Central Reservations or with the hotel direct.

 In all of our new build hotels and extensions 50% of the accessible bedrooms will incorporate a wet room, with the other 50% having shallow, accessible baths.
 This will offer greater flexibility for our guests and will be in accordance with best practice recommended in the relevant British Standard.